 - Where are you?
 Armidale, New England New South Wales Australia.
 We consult online to anywhere in the known galaxy.
-When possible we visit Inverell NSW, and travel across the New England and beyond, as required.
+When possible we visit Inverell, and Tamworth.

 - How much do you cost?
 Please see our Fees page for details.
 For private clients we use a Standard Fee, a Concession Fee 1, and a Concession Fee 2 (Seniors).
 For NDIS Participants, we use the NDIS recommended Fee Schedule.

 - What is your catchment area?
-Our specialist service covers a large catchment, from west to Lightning Ridge, east to Coffs Harbour, north to Tenterfield and south to Scone.
-However, the NDIS environment and our experience sees us consulting with participants and providers across the state and interstate, where ever we can provide senior expertise.
+Our specialist service sees us consulting with people locally, regionally, and across the state and interstate.
 When we can’t travel to clients, we provide online video or other means to communicate with individuals, families, communities, providers, and other practitioners and specialists that need access to our help.

 - Who sees you via distance technologies?
 A large catchment of people see us and work with us online and over distance technologies.
 Anyone who wants to access therapy this way tends to get a great deal of satisfaction, confirmed by the research and our general experience.

 - Where do we meet you?
 Online or via distance technologies.
 Home visits in Armidale and surrounds.
 Locally in town at a public venue of your choice.
 At our Therapy Studio in Armidale.
-At a central location in Inverell.
-We prefer to meet people with disability in everyday settings and traveling to meet us is certainly one of these settings.
+At a central location in Inverell or Tamworth if possible.

 - Is there an age limit?
 No. We work across the lifespan from early childhood through to senior years.